Astik01/Simple-e-commerce-website/README.md

 # Simple-e-commerce-website
-A simple e-commerce website using HTML , CSS only.
+A simple e-commerce website using HTML , CSS only!